GluuFederation/flex/admin-ui/docs/config-api.md

 })
 ```

-**Keep query params and `select` stable.** A query re-runs when its params change by
+**Keep query params and `select` stable.** React Query hashes a query key structurally, not
-identity, so building the params object inline in the component body hands React Query a
+by identity: `hashKey` serialises it with plain-object keys sorted, so params rebuilt inline
+on every render still hash to the same key.
+Equal params do not open a second cache entry and
+do not refetch.
+What identity costs you is repeated work per render. `select` is memoized
+against its own function identity, so a callback declared inline re-runs the transform every
-new object on every render.
-Memoize the params, memoize any `select` callback, and reuse a
+time a result is computed, even when the data has not changed.
+Memoize the params, memoize any
-shared constant for the empty fallback:
+`select` callback, and reuse a shared constant for the empty fallback so downstream `useMemo`
+dependencies stay stable:

 ```ts
 const params = useMemo(() => buildStatParams(rangeStart, rangeEnd), [rangeStart, rangeEnd])